Frequently Asked Questions

 *MATH 124 or 125 can replace MATH 116 in this sequence.

 Students who entered the UA in Spring 2012 or earlier should consult with an academic advisor about previous math options.

 This sequence is the determinant, along with ACCT 200 and 210, of when a student is eligible to apply for Professional Admission.
 Students must meet the prerequisite courses in order to enroll in these math courese.
 Depending on a student's math placement, it may be necessary to take summer math courses.
 Students are discouraged from taking a semester off from math.

 What is the Skills Assessment Exam?

 The Skills Assessment Exam is administered during the Professional Admission application process.
-Students will be tested on their knowledge of financial accounting principles, probability, and mathematical principles covered in Business Math and Accounting courses.
+Students will be tested on their knowledge of financial accounting principles, probability, and mathematical principles covered in Business Statistics and Accounting courses.

 What is the cohort?

 The cohort is a course scheduling system that students follow once they have been admitted to Professional Admission.
 When applying for Professional Admission a student chooses either the A or B cohort.
 The A cohort courses will generally consist of morning courses with a few afternoon courses; and the B cohort courses will generally consist of afternoon courses with a few morning courses.
 If a student follows the outlined four-semester sequence of courses, then required courses will be guaranteed and we will register you for all but your major electives in a pre-determined sequence.

 Junior standing is needed for Professional Admission, right?